-Firstly, let’s start by covering what conveyancing searches are.
+Firstly, before talking about environmental searches, let’s start by covering what conveyancing searches are.
 These searches are an important part of the house-buying process as they show details about the area, the land and any planning permission or breaches which impact the property in question.
 In essence, you can view them as showing you everything about the land around and under your property, with the exception of the physical property itself.
 (To understand the property itself would require a survey, which is optional but recommended).

 Conveyancing searches are always needed when buying with a mortgage, as your lender will want to be sure that the property will not suddenly lose value due to any underlying issues, or which would impact their ability to sell should they repossess.
 If you are a cash buyer, you may choose not to undertake these searches, however, this could put you at risk of either: